University of Waterloo

-My research and that of my students focuses on the study of how matter interacts with intense Femtosecond laser pulses.
+Dr. Sanderson's research and that of his students focuses on the study of how matter interacts with intense Femtosecond laser pulses.

 One of the ways which the interaction of matter with femtosecond laser pulses can be utilised is as a means of imaging some of the smallest fastest moving and most complex units of matter, molecules.

 Dr. Strickland's ultrafast laser group develops high-intensity laser systems for nonlinear optics investigations.

 Dr. Taylor is using whatever tools he can, including numerical simulations, astrophysical theory and observational data, to try to figure what dark matter is, where it is, and how it behaves.
 His research includes gravitational lensing and dynamical studies of galaxy clusters, the properties of the smallest galaxies in the local universe, and the theory behind dark matter halos around galaxies and clusters.

 Dr. Thompson's research explores block copolymer behaviour using self-consistent field theory (SCFT), one of the best theoretical tools available in soft condensed matter physics.
 The structures of nanocomposite materials are examined, and nanoscale filler particles are added to the polymer matrix to create hybrid materials.
 The mechanical properties of both nanocomposite and pure block copolymer systems are also being predicted using the SCFT approach.

 Professor Yevick' s research group delivers practical, innovative and leading-edge solutions to industry while developing general physical and mathematical results and techniques that can be employed in wide areas of applied physics.